The definitive ranking of Wall Street investment banks in every business line

-We have new data on how Wall Street banks stack up in every business line, and there is one clear winner.
+We have new data on how Wall Street banks stack up in every business line, and there’s one clear winner.

-JPMorgan led the pack in 2015 for revenue across fixed income, equities, and banking, according to the data-analytics company Coalition.
+JPMorgan leads the pack for the first half of 2015 when it comes to global investment banking revenue across fixed income, equities, and banking, according to data-analytics company Coalition.

+The bank made $US13.2 billion over the first six months of the year, according to the firm.

+It ranked number one by revenues in credit, rates, foreign exchange, equity derivatives and debt capital markets.

 Here’s the global ranking, plus the rankings broken down by region.